Fabric Initialization and Switch Discovery

 Step 4

-Reset the switch to the factory settings, which also securely erases your data from the switch.
+Reset the switch to the factory settings to securely erase your data from the switch.

 leaf1# factory-reset [preserve-image] [module module_number]

 • preserve-image: Specify this flag to retain the NX-OS image in the bootflash of the switch.
-If you do not specify this flag, the NX-OS image will be erased as well and the switch boots to the loader prompt.
+If you do not specify this flag, the NX-OS image will also be erased and the switch will boot to the loader prompt.

 • module module_number: For modular switch line cards and fabric modules, you must specify the number of the module on which to perform the secure erase.

-For nonmodular switches, the decommission process takes from 2 to 8 hours, depending on the switch and SSD type.
+Depending on the switch and SSD type, the decommission process for nonmodular switches takes from 2 to 8 hours.
 The process securely erases the switch and removes the switch configuration from the Cisco Application Policy Infrastructure Controller (APIC).
 The secure erase process does not remove the NX-OS image from the bootflash.
-The switch cannot join the fabric until you manually re-register the switch.
+The switch cannot join the fabric until you manually register it again.

 The switch reboots after the secure erase operation completes.
 To connect to the switch, you must use the terminal console because the IP address is not reachable.